|

 Qin players who reconstruct early melodies often modify them in accordance with modern practice, or by selecting what they like from various early versions of the same title.
 There is nothing wrong with having such influences; they are, in fact, very difficult to avoid.
 As for the qins they use, although the exterior physical shape of qins seems unchanged for at least 1,500 years, since the Cultural Revolution most qin sound boxes and top surfaces have been designed for use with the metal strings commonly used today.

 In contrast, my own aim has always been, following as carefully as possible all available historical information, to play melodies as closely as possible to a specific original tablature, using original or replicated instruments with silk strings.
 In English this is called historically informed performance (HIP).
-There is no established Chinese expression for this, so for now I am using 復古風格演奏 fugufengge yanzou, literally, "returning to old style of playing".3
+There is no established Chinese expression for this, so for now I am using 復古風格演奏 fugufengge yanzou, literally, "returning to old style of playing".8

 It should be emphasized that this search for historical accuracy does not conflict with free expression: once definable ancient melodic styles have been identified, HIP can freely interpret within these styles.

 The expression HIP is usually reserved for music that has survived only in written documents.
 But related to HIP of written qin music would be performances that closely follow recordings of recent qin masters.
 Today the new conservatory style is blurring the distinctions of the old qin schools.
-Both for historical and aesthetic reasons it is very important to preserve the distinctive styles of recent leading masters in these old schools.
+Both for historical and aesthetic reasons it is very important to document and preserve the distinctive styles of recent leading masters in these old schools.
 At present this is still possible through recordings as well as through the memories and playing techniques of their students, but a concerted effort must be made soon.

 All five categories defined above should be encouraged.
 Today the conservatory style seems to be in the ascendant.
 However, an increasing number of qin players (including beginners) are now interested in the HIP category.
 One day this will be recognized as a "school" (派 pai, also translatable as "group" or "system").
 I would suggest that my personal style aims for this category, as it has developed through my exclusive play of melodies according to Ming dynasty sources.